 For 35 years, Cibik & Cataldo, P.C. has provided debt relief to thousands of businesses and individuals in need of resolving debt around Philadelphia County, Montgomery County, Delaware County, Bucks County and Chester County.
 Whether dealing with debt consolidation, relief, foreclosure and car repossession, our lawyers help provide a way out.

-To learn more about what Cibik & Cataldo, P.C, can provide to those considering filing for Chapter 7 bankruptcy, contact us.
+To learn more about what Cibik & Cataldo, P.C, can provide to those considering filing for chapter 7 bankruptcy, contact us today.